Jon-Becker/heimdall-rs/README.md

 After compilation, the `heimdall` command will be available to use from a new terminal.
 For advanced options, see the [bifrost documentation](https://jbecker.dev/r/heimdall-rs/wiki/installation).

 _Having trouble?
 Check out the [Troubleshooting](https://jbecker.dev/r/heimdall-rs/wiki/troubleshooting) section in the wiki._

+## On The Cloud

+If you don't want to install anything on your machine, you can try the Heimdall engine on the cloud.
+To try the cloud (alpha) decompiler, you can use [EVMD](https://evmd.xyz) (the container might need time to warm up).

 ## Documentation